NimaNaghibi143/HTTP-Parser-Server/README.md

 > [!IMPORTANT]
 > **A client SHOULD ignore the reason-phrase content because it is not a reliable channel for inforamtion** (it might be translated for a given locale, overwritten by intermidiaries, or discarded when the message is forwarded via other versions of HTTP).
 A server **MUST** send the space that separates the status-code from the reason-phrase even when the reason-phrase is absent.

+## Refactorting

+there are two points that we need to refactor:

+1. Error are always handled as plain text responses
+2. Headers are always the same

+we need to improve our handler function to be more flexible for custom headers.